SAFEHR-data/waveform-controller/README.md

 ## 3 Check if it's working

-Running the controller will create a `waveform_data` directory where waveform messages matched to Contact Serial Number (CSN) will be saved as csv files, each containing data for one calender day, as `YYYY-MM-DD.CSN.sourceName.units.csv`
+Running the controller will save (to `../waveform-export`) waveform messages matched to Contact Serial Number (CSN) as csv files, each containing data for one calender day, as `YYYY-MM-DD.CSN.sourceName.units.csv`